From Songs of Kabir, by Rabindranath Tagore

 Thou didst save me: upholding me with Thine arm, O Fakir!

-Only one word and no second--and Thou hast made me tear off all my bonds, O Fakir!
+Only one word and no second--and Thou hast made me tear off all

 Kabîr says, "Thou hast united Thy heart to my heart, O Fakir!"